![]() Bachelor of Midwifery |

 This internationally renowned qualification leads to registration as a midwife in New Zealand with solid, theoretical learning and real-life midwifery experience.
 Complete your studies through a blended combination of practical experience, online learning and compulsory block courses in Dunedin or Porirua.
 DomesticDuration

-3 Years Full-time Level
+4 Years Full-time 6 Years Part-time Level

 7